MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/includes/aurora/prerequisites-migration-service-postgresql-offline-aurora.md

 When you migrate to Azure Database for PostgreSQL, it's essential to address the migration of users and roles separately because they require manual intervention:

-- **Manual Migration of Users and Roles**: Users and their associated roles must be manually migrated to the instance of Azure Database for PostgreSQL.
+- **Manual migration of users and roles**: Users and their associated roles must be manually migrated to the instance of Azure Database for PostgreSQL.
 To facilitate this process, you can use the pg_dumpall utility with the `--globals-only` flag to export global objects such as roles and user accounts.
 Execute the following command, replacing `<username>` with the actual username and `<filename>` with the name of the output file you want:

   ```sql
   pg_dumpall --globals-only -U <username> -f <filename>.sql
   ```

-- **Restriction on Superuser Roles**: Azure Database for PostgreSQL doesn't support superuser roles.
+- **Restriction on superuser roles**: Azure Database for PostgreSQL doesn't support superuser roles.
 Therefore, users with superuser privileges must have those permissions removed before migration.
 Ensure that you adjust the permissions and roles accordingly.

 By following these steps, you can ensure that user accounts and roles are correctly migrated to Azure Database for PostgreSQL without encountering issues related to superuser restrictions.